samclarke/sceditor.com/_posts/2013-08-12-version-1-4-4-released.md

 Version 1.4.4 has been released.
 Thanks to everyone who contributed!

-Lots of bug have been fixede along with two new translations.
+Lots of bug have been fixed along with two new translations.

 There is also a couple of new options, [spellcheck][spellcheck] and [bbcodeTrim][bbcodeTrim] as well as a new method [currentBlockNode()][currentBlockNode].